unwitting/befunge-algorithms/README.md

 befunge-algorithms
 ==================

-A collection of problems solved in Befunge, mostly for lolz
+A collection of problems solved in Befunge.